pinax-network/supported-networks/README.md

 # The Graph networks registry

 This repository manages a registry of networks in The Graph ecosystem.
-Latest version of the registry can be found here: https://graphregistry.pages.dev/TheGraphNetworksRegistry.json
+See [Releases](https://github.com/pinax-network/supported-networks/releases) page for the latest version of the registry.

 ## Adding/updating a chain